syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if either value is out of range.
+&#35;NUM! - occurs if either value is out of range.

-#VALUE! - occurs if either value is non-numeric.
+&#35;VALUE! - occurs if either value is non-numeric.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img36.png)

+_COMBINA_

 ### ARABIC